 TRS-RenTelco generally sells used equipment to maintain an inventory of equipment meeting more current technological standards, and to support maintaining target utilization levels at a model number level.
 TRS-RenTelco attempts to maintain an inventory where the majority of equipment is less than five years old.
-In 2006, approximately 18% of the electronics revenues were derived from sales.
-The largest electronics sale during 2006 represented approximately 10% of electronics sales, 3% of the Company's consolidated sales and less than 1% of consolidated revenues.
+In 2007, approximately 17% of the electronic test equipment revenues were derived from sales.
+The largest electronic test equipment sale during 2007 represented approximately 1% of electronic test equipment sales, 0.4% of the Company's consolidated sales and 0.1% of consolidated revenues.